Agira

 Aree SNAI 2021 - 2027Troina

-The National Strategic Plan for Inner Areas (PSNAI) is an initiative of the Italian government aimed at promoting the development and territorial cohesion of the less densely populated areas that are further away from the main service centers.
-These areas are often characterized by a series of challenges, including demographic decline, lack of services and economic opportunities, and geographical isolation.
-According to the data provided, the municipality of Agira was not included in the previous plan for inner areas for the period 2014-2020, suggesting that it is a new addition to the municipalities considered for specific interventions in the new programming period 2021-2027.
-In the 2020 SNIA, Agira is classified as "E - Peripheral", indicating that it is located in a peripheral position compared to the main centers of activity and services.
-For the period 2021-2027, Agira is included in the SNIA area called "Troina".
-This means that Agira will be part of a group of municipalities that will collaborate to develop joint strategies and integrated projects to address the common challenges of inner areas.
-Inclusion in the PSNAI can bring opportunities for Agira to access funding and support to improve access to services, strengthen the local economy, and promote sustainable development.
-In short, for the municipality of Agira, inclusion in the PSNAI 2021-2027 represents a significant opportunity to access resources and collaborations that can help reverse the negative trends associated with inner areas and promote a more prosperous and resilient future for the local community.
+The National Strategic Plan for Internal Areas (PSNAI) is an Italian government initiative aimed at promoting the development and territorial cohesion of less densely populated areas located farthest from main service centers.
+These areas are often characterized by a number of challenges, including demographic decline, a lack of services and economic opportunities, and geographic isolation.
+According to the data provided, the municipality of Agira was not included in the previous plan for internal areas for the period 2014-2020, suggesting that it is a new addition to the municipalities considered for specific interventions in the new programming period 2021-2027.
+In the 2020 SNAI, Agira is classified as "E - Peripheral," indicating that it is located in a peripheral position with respect to the main centers of activity and services.
+For the 2021-2027 period, Agira is included in the SNAI area called "Troina."
+This means that Agira will be part of a group of municipalities collaborating to develop joint strategies and integrated projects to address the common challenges of inland areas.
+Inclusion in the PSNAI can provide Agira with funding and support opportunities to improve access to services, strengthen the local economy, and promote sustainable development.
+In short, for the municipality of Agira, inclusion in the PSNAI 2021-2027 represents a significant opportunity to access resources and collaborations that can help reverse the negative trends associated with inland areas and promote a more prosperous and resilient future for the local community.

 News on TRAVELNOSTOP